JosemyDuarte/recipe-bot/README.md

 # Recipe Bot

-There is a bot for everything, and this is a bot for recipes.
-It was build making use of [Serverless Framework CLI](https://serverless.com/framework/docs/getting-started/).
+There's a bot for everything, and this is a bot to easily find new recipes.
+It was build by making use of the [Serverless Framework CLI](https://serverless.com/framework/docs/getting-started/).
 Why?
 Just for fun 😉

-## How it works?
+## How does it works?

-First, just start a conversation with the bot with a `/start` command/message.
-After that just send a message like `/recipe [Ingredient1, ingredient2 ...]`.
+1. Start a conversation with the bot with a `/start` command/message.
+2. Send a message like `/recipe [ingredient1, ingredient2, ...]`.

 ![screenshot](./TelegramScreenshot.png)